ricard-alcaraz/webpage/src/content/blog/2025-09-03-whyfind-hack-the-box.md

 ## Q20: What was their username on the site?

 I found this information at the `Login Data` database inside the table `logins`, we are still in the browser folder from previous questions.
+And I also found it at the `Web Data` database on the table `autofill`.

 <details>
   <summary>Click to reveal the answer</summary>